danielexpert/Api-monster/README.md

-# This is a project with the intention of learning about apis and improving my knowledge of JavaScript using the arrow function
+# This is a project developed with the free API and to improve my JavaScript knowledge using the arrow function #javascript

 [🔵 Live Project URL](https://api-monster.netlify.app/)